siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

                                  // For commands: number of bytes in body element (between the quotes) } tinyg_packet_footer_t;

-The b64-hashcode checksum is computed as a Java hashcode. (insert reference here).
+The b64-hashcode checksum is computed as a Java hashcode, modulo 9999 to limit it to 4 digits. (insert reference here).

 ### Ack Responses
 Every JSON command returns an acknowledgement response (Ack).
 Acks are returned according to the command type.